Highlights for lomustine

 - nausea, vomiting

 How to Use lomustine

-Wear impervious gloves when handling this medicine.
+Wear gloves when handling this medicine.
 Take this medicine by mouth with a glass of water.
+Do not cut, crush or chew this medicine.
 Follow the directions on the prescription label.
 To provide the correct dose for you, there may be capsules of different sizes and colors to take as a single dose.
 Make sure you understand how to take your dose.
-This medicine is usually taken as a single dose once every 6 weeks.
+This medicine should not be taken more often than once every 6 weeks.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.